 In Jesus’ name,

-About our congregational blog:
+About our spirituality blog:

 Our congregation is full of incredible, thoughtful people who love Jesus and reflect deeply on the work of God's Spirit in the world.
 These posts are written by members of all ages.
 Some of them are thoughts shared during a worship service, and others are reflections written specifically for this blog.
 We hope you enjoy getting to know each other in a small way through these posts!